codingfriend1/vue-static/README.md

 #### Static Folder

+The root of the repo contains a static folder.
+All it's contents will be copied to the distribution folder when compiling as is.

-Each theme may have a `static` folder and anything in this folder will be copied to the root of your `dist` folder when everything is compiled, relative paths within the static folder are maintained.
+Each theme may have a `static` folder and anything in this folder will also be copied to the root of your `dist` folder when everything is compiled.

+Relative paths within these statics folders are maintained.

 ## License